s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 as the second equation will only ever match when the list is empty.^[A single element list has two forms in Haskell, `a:[]` and `[a]` of which the latter is just syntactic sugar of the former.]
-Furthermore, in Haskell, functions `isJust :: Maybe a -> Bool` when they only care about the structure of the type, can be written with only with wildcards:
+Furthermore, functions `isJust :: Maybe a -> Bool`, if they only care about the structure of the type, can be written with only wildcards:

 ~~~~{.haskell
     }